-If your child has a special dietary requirement that may be due to a food allergy, intolerance or metabolic imbalance, Manchester Fayre, our school meal provider, can cater for such special diets.
-With appropriate notice, their Nutritionist will work with the school catering team to ensure that a suitable menu choice is available each day.
+If your child has a special dietary requirement that may be due to a food allergy, intolerance or metabolic imbalance, T(n)S Catering, can cater for such special diets.
+With appropriate notice, they will work with the school catering team to ensure that a suitable menu choice is available each day.

 Our kitchen has a Food Hygiene rating of 5 (the highest possible)